lime-green/remote-docker-aws/README.md

 #### `watched_directories`
  - defaults to: `[]`
- - list of paths to watch by `rd sync`
+ - list of paths to watch by `remote-docker sync`

 #### `volume_size`
  - defaults to: `30` (GB)